dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.4 with OC81 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing]
+* Monterey 12.5 with OC81 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing]

 **Hardware**

 * Asrock B660M-HDV with BIOS 5.05 3/29/22 [**NOTE:  DO NOT UPDATE BIOS FURTHER**; later versions won't boot for me]
+* Later versions of the BIOS (namely, 8.01) do work for me, but require some fiddling of the OC config files.
+I can post this as part of an OC82 update if required.  **I do not recommend flashing BIOS past 5.05.
+I have had significant slowdowns in MacOS since upgrading, losing literally 50% of my speed in GeekBench, and I cannot clearly see a reason, in spite of testing with many different EFI combinations.
+Do not upgrade BIOS unless you're willing to accept the risk of issues.**
 * Intel i5-12400F
 * AMD RX 5700 GPU [An AMD GPU is required regardless of which 12th gen CPU you use]
 * 64GB RAM PC3200 [2 x 32GB DIMMs]